Nikappa57/tg-bot-bootstrap/README.md

 ## Features
 - basic **commands**
 ban, unban, add or remove admin, users list and user info
+- an instance of the user in each function
 - **error** message functions
 - ready for **buttons** and **inline mode**
 - a base **database** already connected